Safeguarding Children Policy

 cause harm to children and takes seriously any allegation received.
 Such allegations should be

-referred immediately to the DSL who will first contact the Local Authority Designated Officer
+referred immediately to the EYDP who will first contact the Local Authority Designated Officer

 (LADO) to agree further action to be taken in respect of the child and staff member.

-In the event the allegation concerns the DSL, should be contacted at
+In the event the allegation concerns the EYDP, should be contacted at

 The Proprietor also ensure we meet our responsibilities under Section 35 of Safeguarding